CloudDesk/Zuno-hr-India-Api/src/md-file/DATABASE_CLONING_GUIDE.md

 ```
 🔌 Connecting to databases...
 ✅ Connected to OLD database (hrms_production)
-✅ Connected to NEW database (zuno-hr-dubai)
+✅ Connected to NEW database (zuno-hr-india)

 📋 Found 19 collections to clone